Belloche/DraftShare/Journal.md

 4-21-21

 I fixed up the images for the teams so they display with a nice size.
 I also added them to index too.
+Next I made CreateDraft look waaaay better with responsive design.